 Check out my other eggless cheesecake recipes!

-Eggless Pumpkin Cheesecake
+- Eggless Lemon Cheesecake

 Pumpkin Cheesecake has been my go-to dessert for holiday gatherings and parties for over a decade.
 It’s a little different than the typical holiday classics, and everyone seems to love it (even those who don’t like cheesecake!).